hzoli17/ZSFEdit/README.md

 or download from GitHub page in ZIP format

 2. Extract and enter to directory
-If you download with GIT:
+If you download with GIT
 ```
 # cd ZSFEdit
 ```

-If you downloaded from webpage in ZIP format: enter to download directory and uncompress archive.
+If you downloaded from webpage in ZIP format enter to download directory and uncompress archive.
 If you like to uncompress in UN*X system:
 ```